8 Types of Owls in Ohio (With Pictures)

 Winter Visitor

 Ohio serves as a temporary home for the snowy owl during the winter months.
-These magnificent creatures migrate from their breeding grounds in the far north to escape harsh Arctic conditions, venturing south in search of more favorable hunting grounds.
+These magnificent creatures migrate from their breeding grounds in the far north to escape harsh Arctic conditions, venturing south in search of more favourable hunting grounds.

 Camouflage